MCUdude/MegaCoreX/PlatformIO.md

 pio run -t fuses -e fuses_bootloader
 ; Set fuses and burn bootloader pio run -t bootloader -e fuses_bootloader
-; (where "fuses_bootloader" can be replace with a different environment to match your build configuration)
+; (where "fuses_bootloader" can be replaced with a different environment to match your build configuration)
 ```

-You can find a platformio.ini template you can use when creating a project for a MegaCoreX compatible device below.
+You can find a platformio.ini template you can use when creating a project for a MegaCoreX-compatible device below.
 The most common functionality is available in this template.
 As you can see, the templated is divided into multiple environments.

-* The default build environment are defined under *[platformio]*.
+* The default build environment is defined under *[platformio]*.
 * All parameters that are common for all environments are defined under *[env]*.
 * Use the *[env:Upload_UPDI]* or *[env:Upload_UART]* to upload to your target.
 * Use *[env:fuses_bootloader]* to set the fuses or burn the bootloader.

-More information on what each line means can be found futher down on this page.
+More information on what each line means can be found further down on this page.

 ## platformio.ini templates